Windows BitLocker Encryption

 Changes to your computer with Windows Bitlocker Encryption

-Once your computer has been encrypted with Bitlocker, you may notice some minor changes to the way things look on your computer.
+Once Sophos Central has been installed and your computer has been encrypted with Bitlocker, you may notice a couple of minor visual changes.

 New Hard Drive icon with lock in This PC/My Computer explorer window